Have you ever thought about what are healthy boundaries in relationships? Or how you should go about setting them up?

 When I focus on the current moment I am much less concerned with my fears about what others think, or about the past or future.

 It helps me more easily focus on myself and my needs.

 6. Stuck On What Are Healthy Boundaries In Relationships?
 Take A Self-Awareness Inventory.

 Try writing a self awareness inventory for accountability.

 Being accountable for my own emotions is empowering.
-It takes away victimhood and is critical is learning how to set boundaries in a relationship.
+It takes away victim-hood and is critical in learning what are healthy boundaries in a relationship.

-Determining how to set boundaries in a relationship is partly about realizing that I cannot change other people.
+Determining what healthy boundaries are in a relationship is partly about realizing that I cannot change other people.
 I can only be responsible for my side of the street.